Board of Directors RolesUpdatedFriday October 30, 2020 byChris Karwick.

 While efficient organizational and administrative abilities are desirable credentials, the search for good leadership must transcend all other attributes in the adult who gives direction to the Little League movement in the local community.
-Dedication to the goals and purpose of Little League is inherent in the volunteer aspect of those who serve, but not everyone who serves is gifted with the quality of leadership.
+Dedication to the goals and purpose of Little League is inherent in the volunteer aspect of those who serve, but not everyone who serves is gifted with leadership quality.
 Presidents must reflect these qualities if they are to be of benefit to children.

-As the chief administrator, the president selects and appoints managers, coaches, umpires and committees.
-As such, no person becomes a manager, coach, umpire or committee member without the approval of the president.
+As the chief administrator, the president selects and appoints managers, coaches, umpires, and committees.
+As such, no person becomes a manager, coach, umpire, or committee member without the president's approval.
 However, all appointments are subject to final approval by the local league's board of directors.

 Importantly, the president is the officer with whom Little League International maintains contact.
 The president also represents the league in the District organization.

 The president should be the most informed officer of the league.
-Each president must know the regulations under which Little League operates and in authorizing the annual application for charter, binds all members of the league to faithfully observe the regulations.
-Little League Baseball International Headquarters reserves the right to require a league to remove any officer who does not carry out the terms of charter application.
+Each president must know the regulations under which Little League operates and, in authorizing the annual application for charter, binds all league members to observe the regulations faithfully.
+Little League Baseball International Headquarters reserves the right to require a league to remove any officer who does not carry out charter application terms.
 Serious violation can result in loss of the league's charter by action of the Charter Committee in Williamsport, Pennsylvania.

-Beyond the requirements of league administration, the president should personify the best public image in reflection to the community at large.
+Beyond the requirements of league administration, the president should personify the best public image to reflect the community at large.
 Each president should take an active role in gaining support and winning friends for the league program.

-Vice President - The vice president presides in the absence of the president, works with other officers and committee members, is ex-officio member of all committees, and carries out such duties and assignments as may be delegated by the president.
+Vice President - The vice president presides in the absence of the president, works with other officers and committee members, is an ex-officio member of all committees, and carries out such duties and assignments as may be delegated by the president.
 Separate vice presidents may also be selected to oversee individual divisions within the league.
-If so, one vice president should be selected as the one to preside in the absence of the president.
+If so, one vice president should be selected as the one to preside in the president's absence.
 A vice president may manage, coach or umpire, provided they do not serve on the protest committee.

-Secretary - The secretary maintains a register of members and directors, records the minutes of meetings, is responsible for sending out notice of meetings, issues membership cards and maintains a record of league's activities.
+Secretary - The secretary maintains a register of members and directors, records the minutes of meetings, sends out notice of meetings, issues membership cards, and maintains a record of the league's activities.

 Safety Officer - The safety officer coordinates all safety activities including supervision of ASAP (A Safety Awareness Program), ensures safety in player training, ensures safe playing conditions, coordinates reporting and prevention of injuries, solicits suggestions for making conditions safer, and reports suggestions to Little League International through the ASAP system.

 Chief Groundskeeper – Responsible for maintaining the fields in a safe and playable condition.
-Works with the school to ensure maintenance is completed on a periodic basis.
+Works with the school to ensure maintenance is completed periodically.
 Organizes work parties to perform corrective maintenance as needed.
-Seeks out contractors as needed (Gopher abatement, plumbing, electrical, etc.) Reports back to the Board on condition of field and any foreseeable issues.
+Seeks out contractors as needed (Gopher abatement, plumbing, electrical, etc.) Reports back to the Board on condition of the field and any foreseeable issues.

-Information Officer - The information officer manages the league's official home page on LOLLbaseball.com, manages the online registration process and ensures that league rosters are maintained on the site, assigns administrative rights to league volunteers and teams, ensures that league news and scores are updated on a regular basis, collects, posts and distributes important information on League activities including direct dissemination of fund-raising and sponsor activities to Little League International, district, public, league members and media, serves as primary contact person for Little League and LOLLbaseball.com regarding optimizing use of the Internet for league administration and for distributing information to league members and to Little League International, and displays enthusiasm for using the Internet for league administration, for sharing information and for creating a more enjoyable and efficient Little League experience.
+Information Officer - The information officer manages the league's official home page on LOLLbaseball.com, manages the online registration process and ensures that league rosters are maintained on the site, assigns administrative rights to league volunteers and teams, ensures that league news and scores are updated regularly, collects, posts and distributes important information on League activities including direct dissemination of fund-raising and sponsor activities to Little League International, district, public, league members and media, serves as the primary contact person for Little League and LOLLbaseball.com regarding optimizing the use of the Internet for league administration and for distributing information to league members and Little League International, and displays enthusiasm for using the Internet for league administration, for sharing information and for creating a more enjoyable and efficient Little League experience.

-Coaching Commissioner - Represents and supports coaches/managers in league; assists with coaches/managers training; coordinates mini-clinics as necessary; helps implement www.LittleLeagueCoach.org as the manager-coach education program for the league.
+Coaching Commissioner - Represents and supports coaches/managers in league; assists with coaches/managers training; coordinates mini-clinics as necessary; helps implement www.LittleLeagueCoach.org manager-coach education program for the league.